riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 ### UIStackView

-"What is this stack view that I've never seen before?", you might be asking yourself right about now.
+_"What is this 'stack view' that I've never seen before?"_ — you might be asking yourself right about now.

 _Fret not, I will explain._